guoxiaowhu/computationalphysics_N2013301020099/README.md

 ##Research Interest
 ------
 I have extensive interests on natural science especially physics and math and enjoy the beauty of them.
 Nevertheless, what interests me most are particle physics, astrophysics and cosmology.
 From these most basic subjects of physics, we can appreciate the most fundamental laws and principles of this universe, for instance, a theory of everything, that is my dream.
-Therefore, I intend to research these field during postgraduate.
+Therefore, I intend to research these fields during postgraduate.